The Justice of the Peace must see the original document in order to certify your copy as a true copy.

 A Justice may witness a will but they are acting as an ordinary person, and do not use the letters JP after their signature.

-Tell the Justice of the Peace whether it is a single application or a joint application, and whether one or both of you are coming to see the JP.
+The Justice will ask if it is a single application or a joint application, and if one or both of you are coming to the appointment.

 Justices of the Peace in New Zealand are authorised under New Zealand legislation and usually cannot complete documents required by a foreign jurisdiction.